WPChill/imageseo-wordpress/readme.txt

 == Installation ==

-= Minimum Requirements for ImageSeo =
+= Minimum Requirements for Image Seo =
 * WordPress 4.5 or greater
 * PHP version 5.6 or greater

-1. Upload the plugin files to the `/wp-content/plugins/imageseo` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the `/wp-content/plugins/image seo` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress.

 == Frequently Asked Questions ==